yatisht/usher/README.md

 ### Options

-**-inpath**: Path to directory containing ONLY multiple sequence alignment or unaligned files in fasta format **(Make sure no other files exist in this directory.
-Please also make sure your SARS-CoV-2 reference genome is not in this directory.)**.
+**-inpath**: Path to directory containing ONLY multiple sequence alignment or unaligned files in fasta format (Make sure no other files exist in this directory.
+Please also ensure that your SARS-CoV-2 reference genome **is not** in this directory to avoid iteratively adding the reference to the tree.)

 **-output**: Output VCF file name